Anthonyntilelli/example-bash/README.md

     4  Entry "$CONFIG_LINE" is incorrect
     5  $NUM_OF_ENTRIES entries found in $GL_PRMG_CONFIG for "$Gl_cfg_Program:$Gl_cfg_Action"
     6  $entry is unknown (col: $col)
+    7  Unable to use file: "$GL_BACKUP_CONFIG".
+(Does files exist and is it readable?)
+    8  File type is not ASCII text
+    9  "$CONFIG" is not owned by root or $USERID (File owner: $config_user) 10 Wrong permissions on file: $CONFIG.
+(Is file write/executable by group or other?)

 # old

-  7   "Unable to use file:\"$CONFIG\".
-(Does files exist and is it readable?)"
-  8   "Wrong permissions on file: [CONFIG_file].
-(Is file write/executable by group or other?)"
-  9   "Function missing from Config [ PASSED_VALUE: $PASSED_VALUE ]"
-  10  "No usable configuration found"
   11  "Backup Mode already set
   12  "User or System config not chosen"
   13  "Invalid argument entered -$OPTARG"